PDP appeal committee recommends cancellation, rerun of primary election in Osun constituency – The Sun Nigeria

 “The petitioner was able to identify the authentic delegates who were removed from the authentic list.
 He went further to present the names of the said supposedly fake delegates that voted.

-the election.
-This means that he protested on the day of the election,” the report added.

-The committee, however, recommended that the Iwo/Olaoluwa/Ayedire Federal Constituency for the House of Representatives should be cancelled and a re-run conducted as deemed fit by the National Working Committee, noting that the NWC has the final say on any election.
+The committee recommended that the Iwo/Olaoluwa/Ayedire Federal Constituency for the House of Representatives should be cancelled and a re-run conducted as deemed fit by the National Working Committee, noting that the NWC has the final say on any election.

 Leave a Reply